sboerwinkle/bounce_brawl/README.txt

 ====GAMEPLAY====

 Press the buttons listed on the menu to do things.
 Play the tutorial.
 Enjoy yourself.
-No level progression or anything, but that's just too bad, now isn't it?
+Fighting AIs or other people or going for all the achievements are sort of the intended purposes, but do what you want.

 ----Networking----